Excelero/ninja-tools/README.md

 #### nvmesh_memory_monitor.sh: Monitor the NVMesh related memory
 When running the nvmesh_memory_monitor.sh, a CSV file will be created under /var/log/`hostname`-nvmesh-memory.csv.
 The content of the file can be imported into programs like MS Excel (with delimiter options of comma and space) and a memory graph can be easily created.

+#### nvmesh_update_RO_fs: Switch easily between shared read only mount to exclusive read write mount modes
+This script is orchestating the flow of updating a shared read only file system data.
+It will umount all of the read-only mounted clients and mount it as read write on the desired client - and the opposite

 #### fio_simple.sh: Simple wrapper for fio to test block device throughput, IOPS, latency
 The flexible I/O tester (`fio`) has a vast amount of options, which can easily be overwhelming.
 This is a simple wrapper for `fio` to test block device throughput, IOPS and latency based on Excelero's best practices.